 Many members and friends participate in the annual CROP Walk soliciting pledges to support the programs of Church World Services, internationally, nationally and locally.
 CROP Hunger Walks are community-wide events sponsored by Church World Service and organized by local volunteers to raise funds to end hunger.
 In our community churches and synagogues, as well as other organizations from Farmington, Farmington Hills and West Bloomfield work together.
 About 200 walkers from twenty organizations raise over $26,000 each year, with one-quarter of that amount staying in our local community.
 The CROP Walk is always held on first Sunday in May.

-One week in the summer North Church hosts South Oakland Shelter, providing housing and meals to homeless families and individuals from the area.
+One week in the summer North Congregational hosts South Oakland Shelter, in coordination with the Muslim Community Mosque, St. Gerald Catholic Church and Trinity in the Woods Episcopal Church, providing housing and meals to homeless families and individuals from the area.

 North Church hosts the annual “Thanksforgiving Dinner,” serving a Thanksgiving meal for some of our community’s less fortunate.
 This dinner is sponsored by S.O.U.L., “Source of Universal Love” located in downtown Farmington.
 In addition to this holiday meal, S.O.U.L. provides emergency assistance to individuals and families and has a resale shop.